 - Transfusion of >10 units of packed red blood cells (PRBCs) in 24 hours

-The pre-requisites for successful MTP are:
+The pre-requisites for a successful MTP include:

-- Central venous pressure monitoring.
+Central venous pressure monitoring.

-Onsite testing such as arterial blood gas and thromboelastography is highly desirable.
+Onsite testing, such as arterial blood gas and thromboelastography, is highly desirable.

 Low dose aspirin leads to minimal, if any, increase in bleeding tendency.

-- Antifibrinolytic agents: early administration of drugs such as tranexamic acid has a mortality benefit in trauma and obstetric hemorrhages.
+Antifibrinolytic agents: early administration of drugs, such as tranexamic acid, has a mortality benefit in trauma and obstetric hemorrhages.

 |Immediate complication||Intermediate complication||Long term complication|

-|Acidosis||TRALI (transfusion related acute lung injury)||Renal failure|
+|Acidosis||TRALI (transfusion-related acute lung injury)||Renal failure|

-|Hypomagnesemia||Cardiac toxicity secondary to hypocalcemia, hyperkalemia and other factors.||Respiratory failure|
+|Hypomagnesemia||Cardiac toxicity is secondary to hypocalcemia, hyperkalemia, and other factors.||Respiratory failure|